 Tomato is an edible berry of the Solanum Lycopersicum plant.
-The tomato is consumed in various ways, raw or cooked, in many dishes, sauces, salads, and drinks.
+The tomato is consumed in various ways, raw and cooked.
+Also in many dishes, sauces, salads, and drinks.
 It is a plant that belongs to the nightshade family and is mainly grown for its edible fruit.

 The most significant production of tomato in the world is in China.
 It produces 56.3 million tonnes annually.
 European Union comes second with 24.2 million tonnes.

 Tomatoes are a good source of vitamin C and the phytochemical lycopene.
 Tomatoes are now the fourth most popular vegetable just behind potatoes, lettuce, and onions.

 Commonly Known as

 - Calories: 18

 - Protein: 900mg